samsamkim/lunch-project/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

 Simple lunch app project.
 Built using Ruby 2.6.5 and Rails 6.0.3.2.

-Demo app can be found here:
+Demo app can be found here: https://arcane-gorge-03011.herokuapp.com/admins/sign_in

+Please use admin credentials to access admin actions
+email: admin@admin.com
+password: admin

 To run locally, first create the database:

-rails db:create
+  - rails db:create

-Then run the migrations:
+Then run the migrations and seeds:

-rails db:migrate
+  - rails db:migrate

+  - rails db:seed

 And bundle install:

-bundle install
+  - bundle install

+Please visit localhost:3000/admins/sign_in to sign in first.
+Only admin features are available.

 Details on the lunch project app: